playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 # Introducing the AST {#ast}

-An Abstract Syntax Tree (AST) takes human-readible text and turns it into machine-understandable data using a rigid set of rules.
+An Abstract Syntax Tree (AST) takes human-readable text and turns it into machine-understandable data using a rigid set of rules.

 // ...